Published by Carl Hedinger. Last Updated on February 15, 2024.

-Many of these North Carolina facts go back to a time before the state even existed and others continue to play out today.
-Together, let’s take a break from ticking off our NC Bucket Lists and go over some things you should know but probably don’t.
+These North Carolina facts relate to the state’s history, geography, what North Carolina is known for today, and what makes it unique.
+So let’s take a break from ticking off our NC Bucket Lists and go over some things you should know about North Carolina but probably don’t.

 - Our state motto is “Esse Quam Videri,” which translates in English to “To Be Rather Than To Seem.”